zwhitchcox/happy-eyeballs/README.md

 And that goes for `patch` and `unpatch` too.

-Finally, you could also implement your own agent and replace the `createConnection` method:
+You could also implement your own agent and replace the `createConnection` method:

 ```ts
 import { createConnection } from 'happy-eyeballs';